EUFAR/egads-gui/doc/source/tutorial.rst

 How to open a file?
 *******************

-* To open a file, a NetCDF file for example, from the EGADS GUI, first click on the icon |open|.
+* To open a file, a NetCDF file for example, the easiest way is to drag and drop the file in the dedicated area of the GUI.
+Or there is still the possibility to use the open |open| button, from the tool bar or from the ``File`` menu.

 .. image:: images/egads_gui_screencaptures/EGADS_GUI_open_file_1b.png
    :width: 936px